 POS unique code for stores — All the stores under a brand should have a unique identifier id.

-POS ref id — Max of 32 characters can be sent.
+POS ref id — Max of 32 characters is allowed.

 Payload structure and data consistency — The payload structure will be the same for all the orders of different aggregators but depending upon the data available for an order, the attributes and objects might not have the consistency in the payload.

-Bulk Data Request approach — While doing the menu sync and adding the stores in our system, you need to send the request in a bulk approach.
-You cannot send one individual data per request and it should always send it in bulk.
+Bulk Data Request approach — While syncing the stores, menu, stock request to our system, you need to make the API request in a bulk approach.
+Sending individual data per API request is not entertained.

 Events Type — Outbound request associated with every webhook has a header value — X-UPR-Event-Type — that can be used to identify the associated event type.
 You can check the event codes in the API documentation.

-Data restriction and changes — All the data related to order from aggregators will be passed to POS.
+Data restriction and changes — All the data related to order from aggregators will be sent to POS by UrbanPiper.
 Any modifications or changes in the data which aggregators are not sending are strictly not supported by UrbanPiper.

-Requests interval — We request you to keep a buffer time of 10seconds for every request you make to our system.
+Requests interval — We suggest you keep a buffer time of 10seconds for a successive request you make to our system.